segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42 September 16, 2018

+**Today's Progress**: I worked on my drop down menu templates.
+I decided to see if I could duplicate the drop-down menu I had found online with my own CSS.
+I tried making it with flexbox, but I discovered that that is impractical because with dropdown menus, the whole menu adjusts.
+So no flexbox with drop-down menus.

+**Thoughts**: This is much trickier than I anticipated.
+Maybe it is because I am still sick and I'm not making connections that I normally would.
+I really like flexbox and was disappointed that it didn't work.

+### Day 42 September 15, 2018

+**Today's Progress**: I took a sick day.

 ### Day 41 September 14, 2018

 **Today's Progress**: I switched out the index page on my tech site so the original site shows up again.
 I know that defeats the purpose of installing WordPress, but for now that is okay.
 I also started the BootStrap lessons at W3Schools.com.
 I learned about images, grid basics, alerts, wells, tables, typography, and jumbotron.